 - An overgrowth of normal vaginal bacteria, which can cause an irritating discharge and inflammation of the vulva that are aggravated by sexual intercourse

-- An irritation caused by the condom material, spermicide, and/or lubricant coating the condoms
+- An irritation caused by the condom material, spermicide, or lubricant coating the condoms

-If you're truly allergic to latex condoms, you could experience a skin rash, dryness, itchiness, and/or eczema, and these symptoms are usually severe.
+If you're truly allergic to latex condoms, you could experience a skin rash, dryness, itchiness, or eczema, and these symptoms are usually severe.
 For some, these reactions tend to develop immediately after first contact with latex.
 For others, these reactions develop after repeated exposure.
 If you experience milder adverse reactions, you may be sensitiveto latex.
-Consider trying a female condom, which is made of a soft plastic material, polyurethane, or polyurethane male condoms.
-Polyurethane condoms are unlikely to cause allergic reactions in sensitive individuals.
+Consider trying a female condom, which is made of a soft non-latex material called nitrile or non-latex (such as polyurethane or polyisoprene) male condoms.
+These condoms are unlikely to cause allergic reactions in sensitive individuals.
 If lubricant is your potential problem, then switch to another condom brand that is coated with a different lubricant, or purchase non-lubricated condoms and use a dab of water-based lubricant.
-If spermicide is what could be irritating you, then stop using condoms with nonoxynol-9, which causes allergic reactions in some people.
+If spermicide is what could be irritating you, then it would be good to stop using condoms with nonoxynol-9, which can cause reactions in some people.
 All of these options are available at your local drug and other convenience store.

-If you need more information or help in figuring out if you're possibly sensitive or allergic to latex, lubricant, and/or spermicide, you can see a health care provider or your gynecologist, nurse practitioner, or primary care provider.
-FYI, vaginal irritations caused by latex sensitivity can be hard to distinguish from other vaginal infections because of the common symptoms of itchiness and dryness.
-In general, however, latex sensitivity reactions do not cause extensive vaginal discharge.
+If you need more information or help in figuring out if you're possibly sensitive or allergic to latex, lubricant, or spermicide, seeking medical advice is a good idea.
+FYI: vaginal irritations caused by latex sensitivity can be hard to distinguish from other vaginal infections because of the common symptoms of itchiness and dryness.
+In general, however, latex sensitivity reactions don't cause extensive vaginal discharge.